Capital Allocation

 Although rare, a project can have more than one IRR or no IRR at all.
 Multiple IRRs, however, cannot occur for conventional projects with outlay followed by cash inflows.
 Still, they may occur for non-conventional projects with cash flows that change signs (negative, positive) more than once during the project’s life.

-The net present value (NPV) and the internal rate of return (IRR) are both techniques that can be used by financial institutions or individuals when making major investment decisions.
+The net present value (NPV) and the internal rate of return (IRR) are both techniques that financial institutions or individuals can use when making major investment decisions.
 Each method has its strengths and weaknesses.
 However, the net present value method comes out on top, and here’s why.
 NPV and IRR yield the same investment decisions when dealing with independent projects.
-By independent, we mean that deciding to invest in one project does not rule out or affect investment in the other project.
+By independent, we mean that deciding to invest in one project does not rule out or affect investment in the other.

 However, the challenge comes when the projects are mutually exclusive.
 If two or more projects are mutually exclusive, the decision to invest in one project precludes investment in all the others.
 With such projects, the IRR method may provide misleading results if used in isolation.